Best Nintendo Switch 2D platformers iMore 2022

 - Difficult to navigate if you're not used to the genre

-In Dead Cells, you play as a reanimated corpse locked away in a prison.
+In Dead Cells, you play as a reanimated corpse locked away in prison.
 Given just a plain weapon to defend yourself, you travel through the catacombs of a decrepit castle, killing monsters and finding loot as your progress through the game.
 The kicker is—if you die, you lose it all.
 Well, most of it.
 As you repeat levels, you earn Cells, which act as currency in the game.
 Using Cells, you can buy permanent upgrades to help you last a little longer each run.
 You will die a lot on this game, but you're meant to.
-Every run is brand new, thanks to procedurally generated levels, but you'll constantly be learning enemy movements and patterns with every replay.
+Thanks to procedurally generated levels, every run is brand new, but you'll constantly be learning enemy movements and patterns with every replay.

 We love Dead Cells.
 Every playthrough might last between five minutes and 60 minutes, but there's no other game that makes you feel so powerful and so fragile at the same time.
 It's a great game with great pixel art that's a perfect addition to your Switch library, as long as you don't mind the occasional frame-rate hiccup.

-- Perfect for quick playthrough on the go
+- Perfect for a quick playthrough on the go

 - An awesome mix of popular indie genres